 EDC 244.
 Family Art Techniques.
 Issues and practice in using art for evaluation of family dynamics and in family treatment.
 Major focus is on developing proficiency in conducting a family art evaluation and determining appropriate treatment goals and intervention for the family as a system.
 Purchase of some basic art supplies is required.
 Lecture, discussion, experience three hours.
-Prerequisite: EDC 218, EDC 234, EDC 243, EDC 476; approval as a candidate in the Counselor Education Program; or instructor permission.
+Prerequisite: EDC 218, EDC 234, EDC 243, EDC 476; classified student in the Counselor Education Program; or instructor permission.
 3 units.

 EDC 250.
 Education Research.
 Studies qualitative and quantitative methods in the development of reliable knowledge in the field of education.
 Includes identification and formulation of research problems, research designs and presentation of reports representative of different research strategies.
 Classified students are encouraged to take this course early in their graduate programs.
-Prerequisite: Graduate standing.
+Prerequisite: Graduate status.
 3 units.

 EDC 260.
 Career Development.
 Provides a basic introduction to career development and career counseling.
 Identification and assessment of issues common in career counseling settings are examined.
 Group and individual models of career development and counseling in schools, community agencies or private industry are also investigated and discussed.
 Lecture three hours.
-Prerequisite: EDC 218; approval as a candidate in the Counselor Education Program.
+Prerequisite: EDC 218; classified student in the Counselor Education Program.
 3 units.

 EDC 262.
 Career Counseling Process.
 On-going learning of the processes needed to deliver career counseling services to a variety of clientele.
 Students will extend their theoretical knowledge base and will more clearly focus on the relationship between a person's life and the process of career development.
 Elements to be studied in more depth include career development theory, assessment techniques and strategies, goal setting, decision making, and integration of multicultural aspects and strategies.
 A practical experience in administering and interpreting selected test instruments extensively used in career counseling will be included.
 Lecture three hours; practical experience one hour.
-Prerequisite: EDC 260; approval as a candidate in the Counselor Education Program.
+Prerequisite: EDC 260; classified student in the Counselor Education Program.
 4 units.

 EDC 264.
 Seminar in Counseling: Career Systems Development.
 Specific emphasis is at the implementation level, with students learning the necessary skills for implementing, maintaining, and stimulating career development in schools, community agencies or private industry.
 Lecture three hours.
-Prerequisite: EDC 260; approval as a candidate for the Counselor Education Program.
+Prerequisite: EDC 260; classified student in the Counselor Education Program.
 3 units.

 EDC 266.
 Seminar in Counseling: Career Program Development.
-An advanced course in Career Development required of specialization area majors.
 Specific emphasis is at the program development level, with students learning the necessary components for developing a career counseling program in schools, community agencies, or private industry.
 Lecture three hours.
-Prerequisite: EDC 260; approval as a candidate in the Counselor Education Program.
+Prerequisite: EDC 260; classified student in the Counselor Education Program.
 Fall only.
 3 units.

 EDC 268.
 Career and Job Search.
-The world of work is undergoing change with the advent of new technologies, an increasingly diverse workforce, and corporate restructuring.
+Work is undergoing change with the advent of new technologies, an increasingly diverse workforce, and corporate restructuring.
 These conditions have led to more frequent occupational shifts and the loss of previously secure jobs, self-reliance replacing loyalty in relations between employers and employees, and fragmented careers becoming more common as family responsibilities and work opportunities became increasingly interwoven.
 Examines traditional and emerging approaches for assisting clients in a changing and evolving job market.
 Prerequisite: EDC 260 or instructor permission.
 3 units.

 EDC 270.
 Organization and Administration of School Counseling Programs.
-The principles and practices necessary to plan, initiate, administer, and evaluate school counseling programs, including related laws.
+Principles and practices necessary to plan, initiate, administer, and evaluate school counseling programs, including related laws.
 Lecture, discussion three hours.
-Prerequisite: Approval as a candidate in the Counselor Education Program.
+Prerequisite: Classified student in the Counselor Education Program.
 3 units.

 EDC 272.
 Seminar: Counseling Children and Youth.
 Application of the counseling approaches introduced in EDC 216 specifically to counseling children and youth.
 Lecture, discussion three hours.
-Prerequisite: EDC 216, EDC 280; approval as a candidate in the Counselor Education Program.
+Prerequisite: EDC 216, EDC 280; classified student in the Counselor Education Program.
 Corequisite: School Counseling Specialization: EDC 475.
 3 units.